qouteall/qouteall-blog/blog/2025/About circular reference.md

 ### Limitations of Haskell lazy evaluation

 Haskell lazy evaluation is tied to evaluation order.
 For `a || b`, it always try to evaluate `a` even if `b` is known to be true.
+Haskell lazy evaluation cannot be used for solving equations.

 Lazy evaluation may also cause memory leak.
 For example, if you have a large list of integers and you compute sum of it.
-If the sum value is not used, the list will be kept in memory for future evaluation.
-The list can only be freed after the sum is evaluated.
-If the sum result will never be evaluated, it memory leaks (it can trigger without circular reference).
+If the sum value is never used, the list will be still kept in memory for possible evaluation.

 ## Halting problem